Chris Hall (offensive lineman)

-Christopher Luke Hall (born January 1, 1987) is an American football offensive lineman.
+Christopher Luke Hall (born January 1, 1987) is an American college football offensive lineman.
 He attended the University of Texas at Austin from 2005 to 2009.
 Hall was regarded as one of the best center prospects of his class, but chose to enroll in Bible school instead of pursuing an NFL career.

 High school career

 Hall attended Irving High School in Irving, Texas, where he was three-year letterman and two-time all-district pick at offensive tackle.
 He earned 5A all-area and first-team all-district 6-5A honors as a senior in 2004, after recording 115 pancake blocks in 11 games.
 As a junior, he was named first-team all-district and all-city as he registered 125 pancake blocks in 14 games that year.

 Considered a three-star recruit by Rivals.com, Hall was listed as the No. 32 offensive tackle prospect in the nation.
 Hall drew scholarship offers from a number of Big 12 schools, and chose Texas over Arkansas and Texas Tech.